japanistry.com

 2. The Means or Method Used

 Another basic usage of で is to express how an action was performed.
-In this case it the particle can often be thought of as meaning “by” or “by means of”.
+In this case, the particle can often be thought of as meaning “by” or “by means of”.

 I went home by bicycle.

-I spoke in a loud voice (I spoke by means of a loud voice).
+I speak / will speak in a loud voice (I speak / will speak by means of a loud voice).

 This usage extends to time taken and materials used to perform an action.